skip to content

 The Eliminate Tobacco Use Initiative’s goal remains constant: to create a tobacco-free culture on college and university campuses.
 Faculty, staff, students and patients remain our priority populations.
-To reach these audiences and achieve this goal, there are three core domains – foundational areas supported by evidence-based best practices in tobacco control – that all of our strategic activities are aligned with: policy, prevention and cessation.
+To reach these audiences and achieve this goal, there are four core domains – foundational areas supported by evidence-based best practices in tobacco control – that all of our strategic activities are aligned with: policy, prevention, cessation and research.

 ETU Domains